marcelomoraes28/fbroadrunner/README.md

 pip install fbroadrunner
 ```

-Or you shall clone the repository and run
+Or you can clone the repository and run

 ```
 pip install -e .